Learning @ ISTM

 Registration Fee:

 You must register to attend.
-If you are not a member and wish to attend, you can create a free profile here, but membership is always encouraged as it is the most beneficial.
+If you are not a member and wish to attend, you can create a free profile here, but membership is always encouraged.

 Summary: